andrewletten/ecojags/README.md

----
-title: "(Generalised) linear (mixed) models with R2jags: an extremely brief primer..."
+##(Generalised) linear (mixed) models with R2jags: an extremely brief primer...##

-author: "Andrew Letten"
+***Andrew Letten***

-date: "Friday, November 28, 2014"
+***Friday, November 28, 2014***
-output: html_document
----

 The purpose of this [ecostats](http://www.eco-stats.unsw.edu.au/) lab is to provide a very basic primer on running basic lm, glm and glmms in a Bayesian framework using the R2jags package (and of course JAGS).
 As such, the goal is not to debate the relative merits of Bayesian vs frequentist approaches, but hopefully to demystify the fitting of Bayesian models, and more specifically demonstrate that in a wide variety of (more basic) use cases the parameter estimates obtained from the two approaches are typically very similar.

 We will be attempting to reproduce a small element of the analysis from a recently published article in *Journal of Ecology* (for which all the data is available at datadryad.org).

-Kessler, M., Salazar, L., Homeier, J., Kluge, J. (2014), Species richness-productivity relationships of tropical terrestrial ferns at regional and local scales. *Journal of Ecology*, 102: 1623-1633. <http://onlinelibrary.wiley.com/doi/10.1111/1365-2745.12299/abstract>
+Kessler, M., Salazar, L., Homeier, J., Kluge, J. (2014), Species richness-productivity relationships of tropical terrestrial ferns at regional and local scales. *Journal of Ecology*, 102: 1623-1633. http://onlinelibrary.wiley.com/doi/10.1111/1365-2745.12299/abstract

 First things first: JAGS, R packages and data.

-If you don't have it already you will need to dowload JAGS from http://sourceforge.net/projects/mcmc-jags/files/rjags/.
+If you don't have it already you will need to download JAGS from http://sourceforge.net/projects/mcmc-jags/files/rjags/.

 ```r